pgcopydb configuration

 This section allows listing the exclusive list of the source tables to copy to the target database.
 No other table will be processed by pgcopydb.

 Each line in that section should be a schema-qualified table name.
-Postgres identifier quoting rules can be used to avoid ambiguity.
+Postgres

-is used in the filtering
+When the section include-only-table is used in the filtering

-configuration then the sections exclude-schema
+configuration then the sections exclude-schema and exclude-table are

 disallowed.
 We would not know how to handle tables that exist on the source